datarootsio/terraform-provider-dagster/README.md

 Terraform provider to manage Dagster Cloud resources.

 > [!WARNING]
-> This is an early release and we provide no guarantees on completeness or stability.
+> This is an unofficial provider!
+As this is an early version, we provide no guarantees on completeness or stability.

 ## Coverage